Taraaz-Research/Twitter_Analysis/README.md

 3. Creates a wordcloud of the hashtags used in the tweets
 4. Creates a bar chart on the top users who tweeted
 5. Return botometer score of those top users
+6. save all the analysis in an excel file
 #### WIP